Investigated at home, FIFA head visits Trump, White House - WHIZ News

 GENEVA (AP) — Under investigation in his home country Switzerland, FIFA president Gianni Infantino made a third trip to the White House and met President Donald Trump since the United States became a 2026 World Cup co-host just over two years ago.

-Infantino attended a signing ceremony this week for a diplomatic deal to improve relations between Israel, Bahrain and the United Arab Emirates, soccer’s world body said on Thursday.
+Infantino attended a signing ceremony this week for a diplomatic deal to improve relations between Israel, Bahrain and the United Arab Emirates, FIFA said Thursday.

 It was Infantino’s first meeting with Trump since a special prosecutor in Switzerland opened a criminal proceeding against him in July.

-The FIFA leader is a suspect in regard to meetings he had with the Swiss attorney general, who has since resigned in fallout from the case, during an ongoing investigation into alleged corruption in international soccer.
+The FIFA president is a suspect in regard to meetings he had with Swiss attorney general Michael Lauber, who has since resigned in fallout from the case, during an ongoing investigation into alleged corruption in international soccer.

-The Swiss proceeding relates to Infantino potentially inciting then-federal prosecutor Michael Lauber to commit abuse of public office and breach of official secrecy.
+The Swiss proceeding relates to Infantino potentially inciting Lauber to commit abuse of public office and breach of official secrecy.
 Infantino has denied wrongdoing and called the allegations absurd.

-Also while in Washington DC, Infantino spoke with the U.S. Attorney General, William Barr, FIFA said in a statement.
+Also while in Washington, Infantino spoke with U.S. Attorney General William Barr, FIFA said in a statement.

 Their meeting on Wednesday appeared to seek the effect of normalizing the right of FIFA officials to meet prosecutors overseeing investigations of soccer.